4teamwork/django-eventary/README.md

 # Eventary

-Eventary is a simple Django inventary for events, ergo a calendar.
+Eventary is a simple Django inventory for events, ergo a calendar.

 ## Important